-It was not until later in life (2015) when my sister informed me that the sunsets were expected to be amazing due to the wildfires taking place in Canada.
+It was not until later in life (2015) that my sister informed me that the sunsets were expected to be amazing due to the wildfires taking place in Canada.
 The winds were blowing the smoke all the way down to the bottom corner of Southwest Michigan.
 At that time I owned a Canon point and shoot and took a few photos which were anything less than perfect.
 I was not a photographer of any kind and to be honest, was never interested in picking up a camera.

 Ever since that moment of the sun setting and the sky becoming redder as the minutes went by, I knew I wanted to continue to shoot.
 I wanted to show the world what I saw that night.
 I purchased a Canon T5 EOS Rebel and shot in auto mode for a few months.
 I researched photography tips online and learned of the Exposure Triangle.
 I realized that meant getting off the auto mode.
 I took a photography class at a local library.
 It was there I learned how to adjust the settings in the Exposure Triangle and began to shoot in raw.
 I became frustrated but did not give up.

 As I continued to shoot, I experimented with other times of day as I really could not draw myself away from sunsets as they are different every night.
 No sunset is ever the same.
 In the summer there is something different to see every night.
-From fishing boats to sailboats to tourists on the pier there is always something to grab your attention, compose a shot and create a work of art in a photograph.
+From fishing boats to sailboats to tourists on the pier, there is always something to grab your attention, compose a shot and create a work of art in a photograph.
 Working for a Fortune 500 company, after a stressful day of work I can allow my mind to wander and create a connection to nature.

-The moon has always been a fascination to me, but I struggled with getting it’s clarity and the landscape in focus with the proper lighting.
+The moon has always been a fascination to me, but I struggled with capturing its clarity and the landscape in focus with the proper lighting.
 I found that for optimal lighting the best time to shoot the full moon setting into the lake is the morning prior to the full moon which is when the sunrise and moonset are within minutes of each other.
 The photo below was taken from North Beach in South Haven, Michigan around 4:45 AM.

 I use the TPE (The Photographer’s Ephemeris) app on my phone which helps greatly when estimating the times and locations of sun and moon rises and sets.

-The most important thing in nature photography is to plan ahead and to be present when the light and weather are favorable.
+The most important thing in coastal photography is to plan ahead and to be present when the light and weather are favorable.
 On Lake Michigan, you never know what you will see on any given day or night.
 Ships, freighters and dredging boats are a common sight.
 This photo was taken around 1:00 AM when the crescent moon and Jupiter were high in the sky.

 Weather and changes in climate can affect the look and feel of the beach.
 The days spent at the beach as a child I recall the beach being a spacious place where making it down to the beach in the blistering sand could take what seemed like forever.
 In the last few years, erosion has occurred at an accelerating rate.
 You no longer have to run as far however the air temperatures have also increased.